 The loft space would have been tiny, costly and hard to access vs. much higher ceilings in all of the upstairs rooms.
 Lots of visitors have commented upstairs looks small from the outside but is actually a TARDIS.
 This is largely thanks to CAD’s clever design of our windows.
 It’s deceptive what’s upstairs and down.
 Keeping the proportions of the house in keeping with surrounding properties, while giving us enough space for our dream family home.

 Rich opted for Travis Perkins to manufacture and supply the roof timbers flat packed, with his team fitting them.
 For felt & battening, supplying and fitting tiles he chose Forrester Roofing.
 Pleased with both choices.
 The roof came in less than we expected, even with the unplanned for ‘slightly big‘ garage glulam.
 The tiles look great and match with the surrounding properties well.
 Special note that the Forrester Roofing guys worked exceptionally hard and impressed us all.
 Rich will be using them again, and we’d certainly recommend them.
+Edit: Shortly after, Forrester Roofing went bust.

 The garage glulam makes a big difference.
 The garage’s roof is now joist free.
-Giving a much cleaner airier look, and leaving more space for my ramp.
+Giving a much cleaner airier look, and leaving more space for a ramp.
 Watching Grand Designs suggests glulam are a pretty vogue thing.
 Given what they offer us in the garage and bedroom it’s not hard to see why.

 Hang on a minute, none of this sounds very Eco?
 Where are the Eco features?

-Six inch block provides a larger thermal mass to store heat.
+The six-inch block provides a larger thermal mass to store heat.

 Insulating the outside, not being limited for space by a cavity or framework, allows for significantly more insulation.